Mikilo/unity-fault-in-our-stars/README.md

 Using *Preset* directly greatly eases the process when adding/removing/importing/exporting/dragging.
 Yes, just that.

-# Obstacles
+# Challenges & Obstacles
 I tried to use a maximum of modern/recent APIs.
+(Preset, SettingsProvider, Shortcut, ScriptableSingleton and a little bit of UIToolkit)

-Unfortunately ScriptableSingleton failed me, it started to output errors due to the singleton instancing.
+Unfortunately *ScriptableSingleton* failed me, it started to output errors due to the singleton instancing.

+I had to use a "normal" singleton pattern.

+In the other hand, *Preset* seems pretty solid and reliable.
+I was the first time I ever used those 2 APIs, I knew them, but never used.

+Beside that, not much obstacles on the road, most were previously known from my tooling background hobby.